-Section 2 - School Teachers' Pay and Conditions (Wales) Document 2022
+Section 2 - School Teachers' Pay and Conditions (Wales) Document 2024

-This Document contains provisions relating to the statutory conditions of employment of school teachers in Wales, and has been prepared by the Welsh Ministers in anticipation of an Order being made under section 122 of the Act (2).
-That order refers to this Document and directs that its provisions have effect in accordance with it pursuant to section 124(3) of the Act.
-The Order will be the School Teachers' Pay and Conditions (Wales) Order 2022("the Order").
+This Section ("the Document") contains provisions relating to the statutory conditions of employment of school teachers in Wales, and has been prepared by the Welsh Ministers in anticipation of an Order being made under section 122 of the Act (2).
+That order refers to the Document and directs that its provisions have effect in accordance with it pursuant to section 124(3) of the Act.
+The Order will be the School Teachers' Pay and Conditions (No.) (Wales) Order 2024 ("the Order").3

-This Document relates to teachers employed by a local authority or by the governing body of a foundation, voluntary aided or foundation special school in the provision of primary or secondary education (otherwise than in an establishment maintained by a local authority in the exercise of a social services function).
+The Document relates to teachers employed by a local authority or by the governing body of a foundation, voluntary aided or foundation special school in the provision of primary or secondary education (otherwise than in an establishment maintained by a local authority in the exercise of a social services function).

-When the Order comes into force on 7 December this Document will replace the 2021 Document given effect by the School Teachers' Pay and Conditions Order 2021(4).
-The provisions of section 2 of this Document will have retrospective effect from 1 September 2022, as provided for in the Order.
+When the Order comes into force on the Document will have retrospective effect from 1 September 2024, as provided for in the Order.